 Cover material for daily operations of the landfill is obtained from a designated stockpile area.
 The location for the Cover Material Stockpile is located in the footprint of the Stage II Landfill and moves as future Stages are built.
-The County has an open purchase order to buy cover soil as needed to supplement the on-site stockpiles.
+The County manages cover soil supply and purchases soil when needed to supplement the on-site stockpiles.
 To minimize soil usage, Manatee County has purchased mechanically operated tarp-type alternate daily cover system (ADC).
 Tarps are laid across the working face and taken up the next day.
 Tarps are loaded to minimize the effects of wind uplift.
 If waste is not deposited on the working face within 24 hours, then soil is used as the cover material.
 The areas of the working face not covered by the tarps are covered with soil.

-K.2.h Operations of Gas, Leachate, and Storm Water Controls
+K.2.h Operations of Gas, Leachate, and Storm Water

-Leachate management is described in K-8, gas monitoring in K-9 and storm water controls in K-10.
+Leachate management is described in K-8, gas monitoring in K-9 and storm water controls in K-10